mananstar2001/optum_dev_days_2020/kafka/README.md

 ### Valdiate Application

  - The data that woudl be produced over producer terminal would be aggregated based on words and the resultatnt aggregated output would be displayed with its count over the consumer terminal.

+### Cleanup resources

+ - Being a good application developer, it necessary to use resource optimially, its better to free up resources after its d=being used.
+ - Please execute below command to clean up not required docker containers:
+    ```sh
+    $ sudo su
+    $ docker kill <container_id>
+    ```

 ## Future Improvements